droglenc/NCMTH107/resources/Syllabus-Current.md

 ## Course Workflow
 <img class="img-right" src="../img/StudyOnline.jpg" alt="Decoration">
 The course is scheduled to meet every weekday from 8-1130am.
-However, because of physical distancing guidelines, half of you will meet in the classrom from 815-945am and the other half will meet from 10-1130am.
+However, because of physical distancing guidelines, half of you will meet in the classroom from 815-945am and the other half will meet from 10-1130am.
 Which groups will meet during which period will alternate weekly.

 This course is taught in a "flipped format", which loosely means that you will be responsible for obtaining factual content prior to coming to class and will then use class time with me to apply and expand upon what you learned prior to class.
 I have taught this class in this format for five years, largely because I believe the science that indicates that deeper learning is achieved with this model.
 However, this format also allows for teaching face-to-face, on-line, or a hybrid of both as necessary.

 The course is composed of [25 modules](../modules/index) of material which roughly corresponds to one module per day.
 Below describes a general format of instruction that you should follow for each module.

 1. **Prepare Module Material** -- Each module has questions that will guide your preparation for that module's material.
 These questions are below the "Preparation for Class" heading on each module webpage (see ["Foundational Definitions"](../modules/FoundationalDefns){:target="_blank"} as an example).
 Prior to the class period dedicated to a module (see the [Dates page](Dates-Current.html)) you will use written and video materials to answer the preparation questions.
 Additionally you may ask relevant questions about the material on the [Piazza discussion site](https://piazza.com/northland/fall2020/mth107){:target="_blank"}.
 1. **Complete Module Preparation Quiz** -- Each module will have a "module preparation quiz" that will be available on the [class Gradescope page](https://www.gradescope.com/courses/144614){:target="_blank"} (these quizzes will be named after the module and will include the "-- Prep Check" suffix).
-Betweeen 1pm on the day before and 8am on the day of the class period dedicated to a module, you should complete and submit the corresponding "module preparation quiz."
+Between 1pm on the day before and 8am on the day of the class period dedicated to a module, you should complete and submit the corresponding "module preparation quiz."
 While taking this quiz you may refer to your notes, the readings, or the videos.
 Graded quizzes will be returned to your Northland e-mail.
 1. **Class Time** -- Class time will generally consist of short reviews of the module material, simulations related to core concepts, and work on application exercises.
 You are expected to attend class according to college policy as this will be a time to get direct help from me.
 During many class periods you will start and likely finish most of a required assignment.
 1. **Complete an Applied Assignment** -- Each module has an assignment where you will demonstrate that you can apply the module's concepts.
 The assignment is listed under the "Practice" section on the module webpage (see ["Foundational Definitions"](../modules/FoundationalDefns){:target="_blank"} as an example).
 Assignments can be typed or (neatly) hand-written and will ultimately need to be turned into a PDF document for online submission to [Gradescope](https://www.gradescope.com/courses/144614){:target="_blank"}.
 [The first two pages of these directions](https://gradescope-static-assets.s3-us-west-2.amazonaws.com/help/submitting_hw_guide.pdf){:target="_blank"} show how to use your device to scan hand-written work to a PDF.
 [The last page of those directions](https://gradescope-static-assets.s3-us-west-2.amazonaws.com/help/submitting_hw_guide.pdf){:target="_blank"} shows how to upload your PDF to Gradescope and identify the page on which each answer appears (this is required).
 The assignment on Gradescope will have the module name and "-- assignment" suffix and are due by 8am on the day after the class period dedicated to the module.
 Graded assignments will be returned to your Northland e-mail and detailed answer keys will be placed on the module webpage.